Setup MDCB Control Plane

 It is possible to perform a health check on the MDCB service.
 This allows you to determine if the service is running, so is useful when using MDCB with load balancers.

-MDCB uses a specific port for health checks.
-This is defined by the healthcheck_port configuration setting, and defaults to 8181.
+Health checks are available via the HTTP port.
+This is defined by http_port configuration setting and defaults to 8181.
 Do not use the standard MDCB listen port (listen_port) for MDCB health checks.

 To use the health check service, call the /health endpoint i.e. http://my-mdcb-host:8181/health.
 This will return a HTTP 200 OK response if the service is running.

-Please note that currently, the receipt of an HTTP 200 OK response merely indicates that the MDCB service is operational.
+Please note that an HTTP 200 OK response from the /health endpoint merely indicates that the MDCB service is operational.
 However, it is important to note that the service may not yet be ready for use if it is unable to establish a connection with its dependent components (such as Redis and Data store) or if they are offline.
+Upgrade to v2.7.0 and later to have more accurate health checking.

 Troubleshooting